- What is keyword research?

 Understanding the algorithm

-Although trying to rank your pins is important, Pinterest pins can also be found in other ways.
-Besides the search feature, the other main way that pins can be discovered is through the Pinterest home feed.
+Although trying to rank your pins is important, pins can also be found in other ways.
+Besides the search feature, another main way that pins can be discovered is through the Pinterest home feed.

-Pinterest’s home feed (also known as the “smart feed”) is a collection of pins that are put together to satisfy the interests of each individual user.
+Pinterest’s home feed (also known as the Smart Feed) is an individualized collection of pins put together that Pinterest thinks a user will like based on the interests of that user.

 Simply put, if a user is interested in arts and crafts, more arts and crafts pins are going to be shown in their home feed.

-This means that it’s important that Pinterest understands what our pins are about so that they can be shown to users who have an interest in those areas.
+It’s important that Pinterest understands what our pins are about so that they can be shown to users who have an interest in those areas, so relevant keywords are very important.

 What type of Pinterest keywords should you search for?